 A formal Resident Research Track is offered for medical students with previous experience in research and a clear interest in pursuing an academic career in psychiatry.
 The Research Track offers dedicated research time in all years of the residency and an integrated, flexible curriculum that allows the resident to meet the full clinical training requirements of the Royal College of Physicians and Surgeons of Canada while engaging in research training.
 There is an opportunity for Research Track residents to complete an MSc/MHSc/MPH degree or start a PhD program during the residency.
 There is a separate CaRMS match for the Research Track and there are currently 2 positions available each year.

-Research Track residents will consult with the Research Track Director (Dr. Anthony Bailey) to identify a mentor/supervisor for their research project(s).
+Research Track residents will consult with the Research Track Director (Dr. Sophia Frangou) to identify a mentor/supervisor for their research project(s).
 Current Research Track residents are conducting research projects in machine learning, effects of repetitive transcranial magnetic stimulation on mindfulness, neuroimmunology, forensic psychiatry, NSAIDS for OCD, ECT outcomes, genetic counselling, and actigraphy in Parkinson’s Disease.

 HOW IS THE RESEARCH TRACK PROGRAM DIFFERENT FROM THE REGULAR RESIDENCY PROGRAM?

 The Research Track program differs from the regular residency program in the following ways: